Linus Gechter

-Linus Jasper Gechter (born 27 February 2004) is a German professional footballer who plays as a centre-back for club Hertha BSC.
+Linus Jasper Gechter (born 27 February 2004) is a German professional footballer who plays as a centre-back or right-back for club Hertha BSC and the Germany national under-21 team.

 Club career

 A youth product of Hertha Zehlendorf and Hertha BSC, Gechter started training with Hertha BSC's senior side in 2021.
 He made his professional debut with Hertha BSC in a 3–1 Bundesliga win over VfL Bochum on 12 September 2021.
 On 17 March 2022, he signed a professional contract with Hertha, tying him to the club until 30 June 2022.
 He came in second place for the 2021 U17 Fritz Walter Medal.

 On 7 December 2022, Gechter agreed to join 2.
 Bundesliga club Eintracht Braunschweig on loan until the end of the 2022–23 season.

 International career

 Gechter is a youth international for Germany, having played up to the Germany U19s.